gojoychain/explorer/PULL_REQUEST_TEMPLATE.md

   you must be able to justify that.
 -->

-  - [ ] I added an entry to `CHANGELOG.md` with this PR
 - [ ] If I added new functionality, I added tests covering it.
 - [ ] If I fixed a bug, I added a regression test to prevent the bug from silently reappearing again.
 - [ ] I checked whether I should update the docs and did so if necessary